 - Ensured that all medications and medical procedures were accurately reported in EMR.

-- Initiated patient assessments to determine immediate care needs and collect required information.
+- Initiated patient assessments to determine immediate care needs and collect the required information.

 - Assisted with a team of nurses to provide intensive emergency care and medical support in crisis situations.